 The deadline to apply for on-campus housing for the 2018-2019 Academic Year is March 1, 2018 for all students including international students.
 All students under the age of 19 prior to the first day of registration are required to reside on campus unless living at your stated home address with your parents.

 Students admitted to the university after this date (regardless of age) will be placed on a waiting list with no guarantee of on-campus housing.

-Microwaves and room size refrigerators will no longer be provided in the residence halls.
+Microwaves and room size refrigerators will no longer be provided in the residence halls, with the exception of Trojan Village & Pace Hall (only refrigerator provided).
 Students may bring their own microwaves and small refrigerators for their own personal use.
 Microwaves should be 0.7 cu and between 600-800 watts, 700 watts preferred, but not to exceed 800 watts.
 Refrigerators should be 1.7 cu preferred with 2.4 cu maximum.
 Units exceeding the recommendation may be declined for usage.
 If in doubt please contact the Housing Office before purchasing.
 Students will be expected to keep micro-fridge units clean and these units are subject to cleanliness inspections.